Fairness in Testing through Scientifically Designed Personality Assessment

 The HBO Max documentary “Persona” calls into question the use of personality assessments.
 In response, we would like to address some key points on why personality assessment, when developed and validated for the specific purpose of selection by trained professionals, creates a fairer and more predictive tool than other alternatives.

 The process of developing a pre-employment personality test

 Psychometricians are often asked where we come up with the questions we ask in a pre-employment test.
 We do not just make them up off the top of our heads and hope for the best.

 - First, psychometricians are trained professionals with advanced degrees in psychology and statistics.

-- Third, when generating new content, extreme care is taken to write items that are free from bias towards any group.
-At SHL, we utilize our global workforce of psychologists to review content and ensure it is both job-relevant and free from cultural biases.
+- Third, when generating new written content, extreme care is taken to reduce bias towards any group.
+At SHL, our global workforce of psychologists aim to ensure cultural bias within the context is minimized and the content is job-relevant.

 - Finally, no new assessment is released unless it has been validated and meets international standards for reliability and fairness.

-When it comes to personality tests there are a number of popular versions, like the MBTI, that use a typology to categorize individuals into a particular profile.
+When it comes to personality tests there are several popular versions, like the MBTI, that use a typology to categorize individuals into a particular profile.
 These types of tests can be valuable when used for self-development but were not designed for (nor should be used in) making hiring decisions.